Violet Sanchez spills the beans about what it’s like living abroad in Berlin.

 I am a Girl Gone International because…

-after I left Australia to spend one year abroad in Germany, I discovered a place in which I felt more at home and more myself than I ever had in my nation of birth.
+After I left Australia to spend one year living abroad in Germany, I discovered a place in which I felt more at home and more myself than I ever had in my nation of birth.

 How did you get involved with Girl Gone International?